Brussels to Rome train with Intercity Notte

 FAQs

-The average journey time by train from Brussels to Rome is 20 h 10 min to travel the 1173 km long journey, with around there is 1 train per day.
-Journey times can vary on weekends and holidays.
+The average journey time by train from Brussels to Rome is 35h 30m to travel the 1174 km long route.
+Journey times can vary on weekends and holidays, so use our Journey Planner to search for a specific date.

-The first train from Brussels to Rome leaves at 07: 43.
+The earliest train from Brussels to Rome leaves at 5:53 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Brussels to Rome leaves at 21: 16.
+The latest train from Brussels to Rome leaves at 5:25 PM.

-There is 1 train a day from Brussels to Rome which require at least one change with Eurostar.
+There are 1 trains a day from Brussels to Rome which require at least one change with Intercity Notte, Deutsche Bahn, Nederlandse Spoorwegen (NS).
 Schedules can vary on holidays or weekends with fewer trains.

 The Omio App Makes Travel Planning Easy